siggame/Cerveau/README.md

 * Extra fields present for Arena and Data Mining purposes
 * Optional authentication with seperate web server for "offical" game matches

+## Requirements

+Node v4.3.1 is the officially supported version of node for this project, though Node V4.2.x should work as well.
+Cerveau is not thoroughly tested on Node v5, and we do not recommend it.

 ## How to Run

-Make sure Node.js v4.0 is installed then:

 ```
 npm install